socratools/socradoc/README.md

 Usage
 -----

-This is the output of `scnp-cli --help`:
+This is the output of `scnp-cli --help`.
+A more detailed description is available in the `scnp-cli(1)` man page.

 ```
 Usage: scnp-cli <command> <command_params...>